ceduardorubio/IPTABLES-WHITELIST-GENERATOR/README.md

 # WHITELISTS BY COUNTRIES
 Use this script to easily allow request only from the countries you choose.

-Edit config.js as you want and run npm start, and it will generate a script "iptables.sh" in the current directory, with de iptables rules.
+Edit config.js as you want and run npm start, and it will generate a script "iptables.sh" in the current directory, with the  whitelist iptables rules.

 The ip ranges list is from ip2location.com.
-Don't forget to add your ip and port you need to access to your server [like your ssh port]
+Don't forget to include[if is not included in the ranges] your ip and port you need to access to your server [like your ssh port]

 IMPORTANT: The rules generated are related ONLY to the ports you set in config.js file.

+[ Just 34 lines of code can prevent DDOS!!!]
 ## REQUIREMENTS
 - CURL
 - UNZIP